 "Sequestration and general disinvestment in biomedical research threatens the great momentum that is turning cancer patients into cancer survivors,” said Congressman Higgins, a member of the Congressional Cancer Caucus.
 “This report is just further evidence of the rewards, both financial and life altering, of a real and substantial federal investment in cancer research."

-"The support of cancer research by the federal government is the basis for increased survival rates and the development of new drugs, devices and tools,” said Dr. Donald Trump, President and CEO of Roswell Park Cancer Institute, “NCI funding leverages private investment and creates jobs."
+"The support of cancer research by the federal government is the basis for increased survival rates and the development of new drugs, devices and tools,” said Dr. Donald Trump, President and CEO of Roswell Park Comprehensive Cancer Center, “NCI funding leverages private investment and creates jobs."

 "Mandatory cuts in federal funding for medical research could reverse progress in the fight against cancer and leave new breakthroughs to languish in the labs,” said Hillary Clarke, Director of Federal Government Relations for ACS CAN.
 “Lawmakers should act to avoid these indiscriminate cuts and make the fight to defeat a disease that still kills 1,500 people a day in this country a national priority."